iamskp99/event-sourcing/event-sourcing.md

 4. So, how can we utilise kafka as a queue and pub-sub system when we want ?

    If you want to treat it as a queue, then put all your consumers in one consumer group.
+If you want to utilise it as a kafka pub-sub system then put all your consumers in different consumer groups.